Julian Bond: 1986 Congressional campaign

-While Bond had raised twice as much money as Lewis and had a larger national reputation, Lewis cast himself as the man on the front lines of the Civil Rights Movement and ran up large margins over Bond among white voters in Atlanta.
+While Bond had raised twice as much money as Lewis and had a larger national reputation, Lewis cast himself as the man on the front lines of the Civil Rights Movement and ran up large margins over Bond among white voters in Atlanta (a minority in the district).
 As the district had a very large Democratic majority, winning the Democratic primary meant that Lewis was almost certain to win the general election.
 After he did so, he served in Congress for 30 years until his death on July 17, 2020.

 Still dogged by allegations of drug use, Bond resigned from the Georgia Senate the following year.
 Bond's estranged wife, Alice, who had publicly accused him of using cocaine, later retracted her statements.

 After leaving politics, Bond taught at several universities in major cities in the North and South, including American University, Drexel, and Harvard.

 Bond taught the history of the civil rights movement at the University of Virginia from 1990 to 2012.
 While there he shared his experiences of the movement with thousands of students through stories, newsreels, music, and film.
 Bond was on the Board of Selectors of Jefferson Awards for Public Service.